Is Social Security Taxable?

 Is Supplemental Security Income (SSI) taxable?

-Supplemental Security Income (SSI) is a benefit from the Social Security Administration intended for people who have limited income and resources and are either disabled, blind or 65 or older.
-This benefit works a bit differently than retirement benefits.
-One major difference between the two is that SSI is never subject to taxes.
-So, any SSI payments you’d receive would not be included in your taxable income and therefore would not be taxed.
+Supplemental Security Income (SSI) is a benefit from the Social Security Administration intended for people who have limited income and resources and are 65 and older, disabled or blind.
+One major difference between SSI and Social Security retirement benefits is that SSI is never subject to taxes.

 Is Social Security Disability Insurance (SSDI) taxable?

-Like SSI, Social Security Disability Insurance (SSDI) is a special disability insurance benefit from the Social Security Administration that can support you and certain family members if you become disabled and if you are “insured” (meaning, you have worked and paid into Social Security).
-However, unlike SSI, SSDI benefits may be subject to tax—just like Social Security retirement benefits.
-This will also depend on the amount of your benefit payment and your other sources of income.
+Social Security Disability Insurance (SSDI) is a special disability insurance benefit from the Social Security Administration.
+It’s designed to support you and certain family members if you become disabled and are “insured” (meaning that you’ve worked and paid into Social Security).
+SSDI benefits are taxed the same way as Social Security retirement benefits.

 How is Social Security tax calculated?

-The formula for taxation of Social Security benefits is: adjusted gross income + nontaxable interest + 1/2 of your Social Security benefits = combined Income.
+Adjusted gross income + tax-exempt interest + 1/2 of your annual Social Security benefits = combined income

-Once you’ve calculated your annual combined income, you’ll compare it to the IRS base rates by your filing status.
-In 2025, if your annual combined income is above the threshold amounts below, your Social Security benefits may be subject to tax:
+Next, look at the IRS base rates for your tax filing status.
+For the 2025 and 2026 tax years, if your combined income is above the threshold amounts below, your Social Security benefits may be taxed:

 What is the Social Security tax rate?

 Every January, the SSA will send you a Social Security Benefit Statement detailing the benefits you received the prior year.
-You can use this document to help calculate your annual combined income.
+You can use this document to help you estimate your taxes.

 At what age is Social Security no longer taxable?